yicheng-dev/Coding-Behavior-Analysis/README.md

 ## Features

-At current stage, by launching the CBA extension, you can see your coding speed and accuracy in the status bar of VS Code.
+- At current stage, by launching the CBA extension, you can see your coding speed and accuracy in the status bar of VS Code.
 An example is shown as follows.

 ![](images/example.gif)

+- A shortcut `CTRL+SHIFT+A` is provided to generate a broken line graph which shows the change of your coding speed.
+Currently we use [canvasJS](https://canvasjs.com) to generate it, but [Chart.js](https://www.chartjs.org) may be a better choice since it's open source.

 ## Run